MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/single_tissue_csd.rst

 Prerequisites
 ^^^^^^^^^^^^^

-CSD relies on *single-shell* high angular resolution diffusion imaging (HARDI) data, containing at least one non-zero *b*-value.
+Single-tissue CSD relies on *single-shell* high angular resolution diffusion imaging (HARDI) data, containing at least one non-zero *b*-value.
 Ideally, the *b*-value used should be in the region of 2,500 -- 3,000 s/mm² (for *in vivo* brain), although good results can still be obtained using more routine *b* = 1000 s/mm² data.

-In addition, this command expects that a suitable *single-shell response function* has already been computed.
-A number of approaches are available for this, please refer to the :ref:`response_function_estimation` page for details.
+In addition, this command expects that a suitable *single-shell single-tissue response function* has already been computed.
+Please refer to the :ref:`response_function_estimation` page for details.

 Invocation
 ^^^^^^^^^^

-CSD can be performed as:
+Single-tissue CSD can be performed as:

 .. code-block:: console